The FAA continues to ground commercial pilots with insulin-dependent diabetes

 For those seeking medical clearance to fly commercially a continuous glucose monitor (CGM) is required, as well as a significant amount of documentation including:

-- a minimum of 6 months (or 12 months, depending on which guideline document is being referenced) of CGM data that shows percentages of time in range
+- a minimum of six months (or 12 months, depending on which guideline document is being referenced) of CGM data that shows percentages of time in range

 - additional blood glucose check by fingerstick data

-- a detailed Excel spreadsheet that notes glucose levels during past flights and any actions taken to correct levels
+- a detailed Excel spreadsheet that notes blood glucose levels during past flights and any actions taken to correct blood glucose levels

 - reports on episodes of blood sugar <3.9 mmol/L70 mg/dL or higher than 13.9 mmol/L250 mg/dL for the past year

 - HbA1c data from the past year

 - eye and cardiac evaluations

 - and comprehensive lab work including thyroid and B12 levels

 Additional reports for recertification are required every three months.
 Despite the extensive application data required, the FAA reports they’ve received ten applications from insulin-dependent pilots since their statement in November.
 However, none have yet been approved.
 The FAA says they’re working on reviewing applications within 90 days on a case by case basis.

 “They keep changing the time frame,” Chris told the Beyond Type 1 team.
 “There’s no explanation or logic as to why they’re doing this.
 They’ve told me they’ve had my stuff looked at by their endocrinology team and they told me everything is fine, they’re just waiting on signatures.”

 For Chris and pilots like him who have followed every guideline to apply, a clear decision from the FAA is what they deserve.